Fatimah-Almutairi/Creative-Camps/README.md

 # Creative-Camps

-In the summer most of the children spend a lot of time in their home  Specially the children that don't have a lot of relative near by our website  creative camps gave mothers to choose between best programs that helps their children to gain skills and the communicate with other children in their age
+In the summer most of the children spend a lot of time in their home  Specially the children that don't have a lot of relative nearby our website  creative camps gave mothers to choose between best programs that helps their children to gain skills and the communicate with other children in their age